henrysky/astroNN/README.md

 ## Getting Started and Prerequisites

 astroNN is a python package to do various kind of neural networks for astronomers.
-It provides bayesian neural network implementation to do neural network with incomplete labels and uncertainty analysis.
-Incomplete data means you have some target labels, but you only has a subset of them for some data. astroNN will look for -9999. in training data and not backpropagate those particular labels for those particular datas.
-For uncertainty analysis, please see demostration section.
+It provides bayesian neural network implementation to do neural network with incomplete labeled data and uncertainty analysis.
+Incomplete labeled data means you have some target labels, but you only has a subset of them for some data. astroNN will look for -9999. in training data and not backpropagate those particular labels for those particular datas.
+For uncertainty analysis, please see the demonstration section.

 As of now, this is a python package developing for an undergraduate research project on deep learning application in stellar and galactic astronomy using SDSS APOFEE DR14 and Gaia DR1.